-The Irish Minister for Mines, Mr Sean Canney, attended the 2019 PDAC Conference and visited the Company's booth accompanied by members of his department.
-Minister Canney confirmed the Irish Governments positive attitude towards mining.
-The Minister praised the Irish mineral sector and referred to the contribution it makes to the economy and pointed out that "Relying on distant resources (of minerals) is becoming untenable".
+The then Irish Minister for Mines, Mr Seán Canney T.D., attended both the 2019 and the 2020 PDAC Conference and visited the Company's booth accompanied by members of his Department.
+Minister Canney confirmed the positive attitude of successive Irish Governments towards mining and praised the Irish mineral sector and the contribution it makes to the economy, pointing out that "Relying on distant resources (for minerals) is becoming untenable".